oopsliu/test18/gridThemePrompt.md

 3. **Assign Layout Fields:**

     - For each question (except group-type questions), add `"columnSpan": <integer>` at the root of the question object.
-    - For group type questions, page type questions and map type questions, always add `"columnCount": 60` at the root as these always occupy all 60 columns.
+    - For group type questions and page type questions, always add `"columnCount": 60` at the root as these always occupy all 60 columns.
+    - For esriQuestionTypeGeoPoint, esriQuestionTypePolyline, and esriQuestionTypePolygon type questions, always add `"columnCount": 30` at the root.

 4. **Preserve Layout:**
     Maintain the original proportions and overall visual structure of the survey as closely as possible.